Rio de Janeiro

 MetrôRio

 Opened 1979, MetrôRio consists of metro lines that serve the city of Rio de Janeiro and the surrounding suburbs.
-Please note that since Estácio service on Line 2 is weekend only, it is not shown on this website.
 In August 2022, many stations had neighborhood names officially added on; we are not showing these on our website due to space considerations.

 Line 1 (Linha 1)